 Johnny Bench is a legend among legends in Cincinnati, the place where he spent his entire career and, as such was inducted into the Cincinnati Reds Hall of Fame in 1986.

 He has nothing left to accomplish, and that is a double-edged sword when you look at the investment potential of his cards.

 - Investment Rating: Buy (4.3 out of 5)

 - Ownership Disclosure: None

 - Risk/Return Analysis: Low Risk/Moderately High Return

 - Best Johnny Bench Card: 1969 Topps All-Star Rookie Johnny Bench Rookie Card #95

-Anything is possible, but at this point, it’s very difficult to say.
-Right now it feels like both the demand and the scarcity of Johnny Bench cards are going to remain very stable.
+Anything is possible, but it’s tough to say at this point.
+Right now, it feels like both the demand and the scarcity of Johnny Bench cards will remain very stable.